 The Māori have had a deep influence on the country New Zealand has become.
 Throughout the nation you will find Māori heritage sites and history.
 The Māori were ocean-going explorers who came to Aotearoa over the ocean, and New Zealand still reflects that connection to the water and the ocean in this nation of yachting people.

 Although New Zealand has industries and exports, it is a small country and tourism is a good part of the economy.
-Sail tourism and sailing play a part in most vacations.
-From bareboat charters to harbor tours to rafting trips and kayak tours, water and boats touch almost every vacation.
+Sail tourism and sailing play a part in most holidays.
+From bareboat charters to harbour tours to rafting trips and kayak tours, water and boats touch almost every holiday.
 It makes it a great place for a sailing adventure.

 There are three primary cruising areas for your New Zealand yacht charter.
 On North Island, the Bay of Islands and surrounding areas and Auckland and the Haruki Gulf are the principal charter bases.
 On South Island, charters starting in Picton give access to Queen Charlotte Sound, Pelorus Sound, and even the Abel Tasman National Park.

 Getting to New Zealand from international destinations isn't difficult, though flights are often long.
 The closest country is Australia, and many flights to New Zealand change planes in Brisbane or Sydney for the last trans-Tasman leg.